Civil Engineering Single Major

 What you can study

-View the course list for courses that can be studied as part of the Civil Engineering major.
+View the course list for courses that can be studied as part of the Civil Engineering single major.

 Civil engineers mostly work for private industry, commonwealth, state and local government, for consulting engineering firms, construction companies, mining companies and research establishments.
 A career in civil engineering is likely to take you overseas.